techliminal/liminal-wordpress-addons/README.md

 Code snippets for various other reasons.

 ==========================
+1/14/13
+pet-delivery: Gravity Form customization of radio buttons and sliders using jQuery

 1/7/13
 I'm putting this link here, for lack of a better organizational idea at the moment.